Joalane2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastline Displays the last ten lines in a file 5-firstlines Displays the first 10 Lines of the file 6-third_line Displays the 3rd line in a file
+7-files creates the file and writes in it